With these tips and tricks from seasoned menu planners, you can eat better and save money.By Mayo Clinic Staff

 Menu planning doesn't have to be complicated.
 To get started, jot down some of your favorite meals.
 Cooking for a family?
 Ask them to suggest menu ideas, too.
 For more inspiration, flip through cookbooks or check out recipe websites.
 You can even find sample menus and menu-planning apps online.

-Plan several days or a week of meals at a time.
-Make sure to include side dishes as well as entrees and some healthy desserts, too.
+Plan a week of meals at a time.
+Be sure to include side dishes as well as entrees and some healthy desserts, too.
 When you have your menu plan filled in, create a shopping list of the ingredients you'll need.

 Some things to consider as you contemplate menu options: